Justin Foxton

 Justin Fox Greenlaw Foxton CMG (24 September 1849 – 23 June 1916) was an Australian barrister and politician.
-He served in the Queensland Legislative Assembly from 1883 to 1904 and held ministerial office in several liberal governments.
+He served in the Legislative Assembly of Queensland from 1883 to 1904 and held ministerial office in several liberal governments.
 He later represented the seat of Brisbane in federal parliament (1906–1910) and was a minister without portfolio under Alfred Deakin.
 He was a long-serving member of Queensland's colonial militia and gained the rank of colonel.

 Early life

 Foxton was born in Melbourne on 24 September 1849.
 He was the son of Isabel Elizabeth (née Potts) and John Greenlaw Foxton.
 His father was a sea captain who arrived in the Port Phillip District in 1841.

 Foxton was educated at Melbourne Grammar School from 1859 to 1862.
 He moved to Queensland in 1864 and briefly worked as a jackeroo, then read law with John Malbon Thompson in Ipswich.
 He was called to the Queensland Bar in 1871 and the following year established a practice at the Stanthorpe tinfields.
 In 1878 he formed a partnership with Thompson in Brisbane.